sebpiq/rhizome/README.md

 ```

-#### rhizome.start(done)
+#### rhizome.start([done])

 Starts the client, and executes `done(err)` when complete.
 The fact that the client is started, doesn't mean that the client is connected.
-For example, if the server is full, the connection is queued.
+For example, if the server is full, the client will start properly but connection will be delayed until space become available.

 #### rhizome.send(address[, args])